molibdenium/autostopmarket/README.md

 https://youtu.be/GmjA9kaI2rA

-If you like this and or it saved your bacon, feel free to contribute
+If you like this and or it saved your bacon, feel free to contribute<br/>
-btc: 1DN6jvGZbQkYT9RoCjCVzTs5MwC3xvdmMh
+btc: 1DN6jvGZbQkYT9RoCjCVzTs5MwC3xvdmMh<br/>
 ltc: LTT8Gj8nnwBCEGAcapjfLy9EyZtiu6Ntqh